erigones/esdc-docs/user-guide/install/before.rst

 - Enable hardware virtualization (KVM) support.

-    .. warning:: Hardware virtualization (KVM) support must enabled at least on the head node.
+    .. warning:: Hardware virtualization (KVM) support must enabled at least on the first compute node.

 - Enable ACPI SRAT.
 If ACPI SRAT is not available in your BIOS configuration, disable NUMA/Node interleaving.
 Otherwise the following message may appear during boot time: